mrotaru/mrotaru.co.uk-data/blog/javascript-private-properties/index.md

 Now, consider that JavaScript is a garbage-collected language; as long as there is an accessible reference to an object, the object won't be deleted.
 An object being referenced by a key in a `Map` will prevent the object from being garbage-collected until the `Map` instance itself is garbage-collected.
 With `WeakMap`, if the only reference to an object is via a `WeakMap` key, then the object is considered eligible for garbage-collection.

 The main idea behind this pattern is to make use of the fact that every time a constructor is invoked, the `this` keyword is a reference to the object being constructed.
-Because on each invocation a new object is created, these references are unique.
+A new object is created on each invocation, so these references are unique.
 This allows us to store data associated with each created object in a key-value hash, like `Map` or `WeakMap`, using `this` as the key and data as the value.

 The "data" corresponding to each instance, in this case, is composed of the instances private properties; the public ones we create as usual.
 In the example below, we're using a plain object to hold all the private properties for one particular instance.
 Because the value of `this` is available inside public instance methods, we can use it as a key to retrieve the current instances private properties - and this cannot be done from "outside", therefore keeping them private.
 The created instances can eventually go out of scope and be garbage-collected; when this happens, we want to make sure that the object used to hold the particular instances private properties is also garbage collected - and that's why we use a `WeakMap` instead of `Map`.